abouthugo/100day/README.md

 **Progress:** I managed to hack away the multiple answers feature required for this assignment but I didn't get to save data on the phone.
 Will learn how to in the next assignment.

 **Thoughts:** I'm starting to become familiar with the android development architecture.
-I used to spend hours just to get a simple feature to work, now its more seamless and efforless (depending on the level of complexity for a given feature).
+I used to spend hours just to get a simple feature to work, now its more seamless and effortless (depending on the level of complexity for a given feature).

 [Link to work](https://github.com/p-hugo/android-card-quiz-game)